ranwang21/accoc_management/README.md

 ## Installation
 Open the folder with the console, type `npm install` + enter.
 After the installation finished, type `npm run dev` + enter, wait the browser opens.
-Now you can see the connection page, you can use `super_admin@gmail.com` as username and `abc123...` as password to login.
+Now you can see the connection page, you can use your credentials to login.